 The truth is that our brain is constantly being challenged by a mass of stimuli—emails, Slack, Teams, Zoom, SMS, phone, social networks, and so on—but where did I put this damn file?
-Our “productivity” has probably increased tenfold in the sense that we process a lot more information, but how much of it is distraction?
+Our “productivity” has probably increased tenfold in the sense that we process a lot more information, but how much of it is a distraction?

-I don’t know about you, but for my part I have found that I often have my best ideas in the morning in the shower, or during sports practice.
+I don’t know about you, but for my part, I have found that I often have my best ideas in the morning in the shower, or during sports practice.
 Why is that?
 Probably because in these conditions my brain is not saturated, and simply lets itself go to… thinking.

 The Theory of Constraints from which DDMRP emanates encourages us to identify the constraint in our system.
 For many of us, this constraint has become the availability of our own neurons.

-If you operate in the field of supply chain, you are no exception: from morning to night, you are faced with new events, emergencies, decisions to be made in the moment, not to mention those face-to-face or remote meetings for which you have not had time to prepare.
-If, on top of that you are confined with the children at home, and the delivery man rings the doorbell, it’s hot…
+If you operate in the field of supply chain, you are no exception: from morning to night, you are faced with new events, emergencies, and decisions to be made in the moment, not to mention those face-to-face or remote meetings for which you have not had time to prepare.
+If on top of that you are confined with the children at home, and the delivery man rings the doorbell, it’s hot…

 The concept of simplexity has gained attention recently.
 According to Wikipedia, Simplexity is the art of making complex things simple, readable, and understandable.

 In fact, our brains are experts in simplexity.
 Let’s take the example of walking, which we learned in our early years.
-Walking, moving through space, is an incredibly complex process that uses a multitude of sensors and actuators in our bodies.
+Walking, and moving through space is an incredibly complex process that uses a multitude of sensors and actuators in our bodies.
 Our body is an extremely complex organism.
 It evolves in a complex and constantly changing environment.
 And yet we walk without thinking about it.
-It is intuitive, reflexive, and it doesn’t stop us from thinking about something else at the same time.
+It is intuitive, and reflexive, and it doesn’t stop us from thinking about something else at the same time.

 If used wisely, digitization allows us to free our brains, giving us the few pieces of information we need to make decisions intuitively.